bullmoose20/MK-Docs/docs/komet/install/wt/wt-09-next-steps.md

 ### What comes next:

-If you want to remove those overlays, open the config file, change the value of `remove_overlays` to `true`, and rerun Komet.
+If you want to remove those overlays, open the config file, change the value of `remove_overlays` to `true`, and rerun Kometa.

 ```
     remove_overlays: true